 Generally, you will not be able to withdraw your KiwiSaver savings until you reach the age you can get New Zealand Superannuation.
 The age of eligibility for New Zealand Superannuation is 65, but it could be changed by law.
-You can cash in the full value of your KiwiSaver investment when you turn 65, as long as you've been a member of a KiwiSaver scheme or a complying superannuation fund for at least five years.
+You can usually cash in the full value of your KiwiSaver investment when you turn 65.
+However, if you first joined KiwiSaver (or a complying superannuation fund) before 1 July 2019, a five year membership requirement (a five-year lock-in period) also applies before you can withdraw your KiwiSaver savings.
+From 1 April 2020, you can opt out of the five-year minimum membership lock-in period.
+If you opt out, once you turn 65 you will no longer be eligible to receive Government contributions and your employer can stop their contributions.

 The date you become eligible to withdraw your savings is known as your end payment date.
-If you join KiwiSaver when you are 63, for example, you can cash in five years later, at age 68.